 The cobra opens the chest and makes the core strong.
 The cobra aligns the spine and stimulates the kidneys and nervous system.

 Because the cobra pose stretches your spine backwards, it will likely work your back muscles.
-This pose stimulates the abdominal organs, improves digestion (1).
+This pose stimulates the abdominal organs, improve digestion.

 It may appear that the pelvic and abdominal muscles in the front are stretching, but the soles of your feet are suppressed from the floor, those muscles are becoming harder and stronger.